 Get regular physical activity

-- moderate-intensity aerobic activity, such as brisk walking.
+- moderate-intensity aerobic activity, such as brisk walking or dancing, for at least 150 minutes a week.
 A moderate-intensity aerobic activity makes your heart beat faster and makes you breathe harder but does not overwork you.

 Keep track of your weight

 (NIDDK), part of the National Institutes of Health.
-The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
-Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.
+NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
+Content produced by NIDDK is carefully reviewed by NIDDK scientists and other experts.